-- 1. Student found cheating or committing plagiarism will be given an F in the assignment at the first offense. - 2.
-Students found cheating or committing plagiarism will be given an F for the course at the second offense. - 3.
-Students found cheating or committing plagiarism will be expelled from the school at the third offense.
-Transcript will reflect expelled status.
+- 1. Students who are found cheating or committing plagiarism will be given an "F" in the assignment for the first offense. - 2.
+Students who are found cheating or committing plagiarism will be given an "F" for the course of the second offense. - 3.
+Students who are found cheating or committing plagiarism will be expelled from the school for the third offense.
+Transcripts will reflect expelled status.